What Are Payment Rails?

 - Keep the rails updated: Early adoption of new situational or modern rails is encouraged.

-- Use local rails as far as possible for cross-border Payment Transaction Rails.
+- Use local rails as far as possible for cross-border payments.

 - Reconciliation tools should help compare rail data against accounts.